May 10, 2022

 - Decreased operational efficiency and security

-Because these policies are context-aware, they’re able to adapt based on the data and applications being accessed, the user’s risk score and the risk posture of the device.
+Because these policies are context-aware, they’re able to adapt based on the data and apps accessed, the user’s risk score, and the risk posture of the device.
 With pre-configured policy templates, the customer was able to create consistent rules for protecting sensitive data across all apps.

-Step 3: Implemented a privacy compliance program
+Step 3: Implement a privacy compliance program

-Security policies enable IT admins to define and enforce rules and take action at various enforcement points in the system.
-Actions such as masking, redacting, watermarking or encrypting the data ensure that it stays protected even if it moves outside the company’s boundaries, whether intentionally or unintentionally.
+Security policies enable IT administrators to define and enforce rules and take action at various enforcement points in the system.
+Actions such as masking, redacting, watermarking, or encrypting the data ensure that it stays protected even if it moves outside the company’s boundaries, whether intentionally or unintentionally.
 For example, individual security policy rules can be set up to block a sensitive document from passing through Slack to unauthorized recipients based on predefined attributes.
 Because security systems are only as effective as the policies that guide their actions, policy management must be as intuitive and straightforward.

 Misconfigured or “leaky” AWS S3 storage buckets can expose massive amounts of data to the internet.
 In fact, Amazon S3 buckets have been at the heart of countless data breaches in the last few years.
 It's common for “leak hunters” to use automated search tools to find thousands of open S3 buckets that include data companies would not want public.

-Lookout introduced Cloud Security Posture Management (CSPM) as part of the same unified security platform to help organizations correctly and appropriately secure the data they hold in cloud storage instances.
+Lookout introduced cloud security posture management (CSPM) as part of the same unified security platform to help organizations correctly and appropriately secure the data they hold in cloud storage instances.
 CSPM is an IT security tool designed to identify misconfiguration issues and compliance risks by continuously monitoring cloud infrastructure for gaps in security policy enforcement.

 With large amounts of private data stored in S3, Lookout CSPM helps the firm ensure that their AWS resources are properly configured and sensitive data is protected from public access.
 It provides actionable reporting on exactly which resources failed the assessment and how to remediate those issues.

-CSPM can also be applied to other cloud platforms such as Azure, Microsoft Office 365 and Salesforce.
-Knowing these foundational resources are correctly configured provides IT and Security teams the certainty they need to perform their day-to-day tasks with confidence that customer data is safe and in regulatory compliance.
+CSPM can also be applied to other cloud platforms likeAzure, Microsoft 365, and Salesforce.
+Knowing these foundational resources are correctly configured provides IT and Security teams the certainty they need to perform their day-to-day tasks while feeling confident that customer data is safe and in regulatory compliance.

-Step 5: Ensure future growth is secure
+Step 5: Ensure future growth is secure with Lookout